Prabinraj-ai/Prabin/README.md

 # new
-for learning git hub desktopmm
+for learning git hub desktop on git hub